Architecture Overview

 - Multi-Clock Incidents — the five-regulator concurrent countdown model

-- Data Residency & GDPR — full residency picture and the documented OpenAI exception
+- Data Residency & GDPR — full residency picture (single-region since 2026-05-11)

 - Sub-Processors — complete vendor list with geography per row